 She exceeded our expectations….Up there with 1st and 2nd year lawyers.
 I wish all students could go through the LPP so they get consistent training across the board.

-Offering a work placement is as simple as completing the Employer Profile Form.
-Once you submit the form a member of our work placement team will be touch.
+Offering a work experience is as simple as completing the Employer Profile Form.
+Once you submit the form a member of our work experience team will be touch.
 Please click on the following link to access the form: employer profile form.

 The supervising lawyer must have a minimum of 3 full years of practice in Ontario and must be in good standing with the Law Society of Ontario (LSO).
-The 4-month work placement must be in-person, it cannot be virtual.
-Finally, the supervising lawyer cannot supervise more than 2 licensing candidates simultaneously (e.g. 2 LPP Candidates, 2 Articling Students or 1 Articling Student and 1 LPP Candidate).
+The supervising lawyer cannot supervise more than 2 licensing candidates simultaneously (e.g. 2 LPP Candidates, 2 Articling Students or 1 Articling Student and 1 LPP Candidate).

 Yes.
 Supervising lawyers can claim CPD hours for supervising an LPP Candidate.
 Please visit the Law Society of Ontario’s (LSO) CPD site at the following link to learn more: https://lso.ca/lawyers/enhancing-competence/continuing-professional-development-requirement/eligible-educational-activities

-Work placements typically take place from January to April each year.
+Work experiences typically take place from January to April each year.
 The hiring process begins in June each year and runs until December.
-We encourage employers to start early to ensure they secure a candidate for their work placement.
+We encourage employers to start early to ensure they secure a candidate for their work experience.